Azure/azure-arc-validation/testsuite/running-tests.md

 1. By default, the test suite will run only the Arc enabled Kubernetes tests.
 2. To run the data services tests in [direct mode](), set the `azure-arc-ds-connect-platform.enable` parameter to true in the `azure-arc-conformance.properties` file.
+3. You can leverage the `PRE-RELEASE` feature to test pre-released versions of Azure Arc-enabled Data Services, which are made available on a predictable schedule.
+Please refer to this for [more](https://docs.microsoft.com/en-us/azure/azure-arc/data/preview-testing) details.

-3. Fill out the additional parameters in the properties file.
+4. Fill out the additional parameters in the properties file.

 ### Monitoring the test progress